 His proposal builds on a past exploration of Thai diasporic funeral rites as a foundation to study the legendary narratives of Baltic belief systems, folkloric deities, and regional religious architecture, integrating light and sound with augmented reality (AR) technology.

 Vanja Smiljanić (Belgrade RS, 1986) is a visual and performance artist based between Cologne and Lisbon.
-Smiljanić focuses on interdisciplinary projects with her research hybridising visual arts, video, and performance.
-She often uses a performance-lecture model to bridge fictitious and experiential universes, containing technical instruments, consulting diagrams, and ‘sci-fi povera’ sculptures.
-Vanja’s work testifies to how ideologies begin life as alienated regimes, employing her own body as a narrative vessel, shifting her role between oracle and storyteller.
+Smiljanić focuses on interdisciplinary projects integrating visual arts, video, and performance.
+She often uses a performance-lecture model bridging fiction and experience, with technical instruments, consulting diagrams, and sci-fi povera sculptures.
+Vanja’s work testifies how ideologies are born through alienation, employing her body as a narrative vessel, shifting roles between oracle and storyteller.

 Smiljanić completed her post-master studies at A.pass, Brussels (2015), received an MFA at the Dutch Art Institute, Arnhem (2012) and Kunsthochschule für Medien Köln (2019), and is a graduate in Fine Arts from the Faculdade de Belas Artes de Lisboa (2009).
 Her work was featured in festivals and institutions such as Deichtorhallen (Hamburg DE), MAXXI (Rome IT), Kunsthalle Wien (AT), Kunsthaus NRW (DE), HMKV (Dortmund DE), KAI10 Arthena Foundation (Düsseldorf DE), Schauspiel Köln (DE), Kunsthalle Düsseldorf (DE), Padiglione d’Arte Contemporanea (Milan IT), and others.

-Her proposal connects seven years of intensive research on the Salton Sea in the American Southwest (with collaborator Lukas Marxt) to hydrological sites in Vilnius and Cologne, using lullabies as a palliative ritual to cope with the inevitabilities of climate catastrophe and ecological collapse.
+Her proposal connects seven years of intensive research on the Salton Sea in the American Southwest (with collaborator Lukas Marxt) to hydrological sites in Vilnius and Cologne, using lullabies as a palliative ritual for climate catastrophe and ecological collapse.

 Mutual Empathies is a programme by Goethe-Institut, Rupert Centre for Art, Residencies, and Education, and the Academy of the Arts of the World.
 The 2024/25 edition is possible through the generous support of Goethe–Institut Vilnius.
 Rupert’s residency programmes are supported by the Lithuanian Council for Culture and Tech Zity.
 The Academy of the Arts of the World is funded by the City of Cologne and the Ministry of Culture and Science of the State of North Rhine-Westphalia.

 The Mutual Empathies programme is designed and led by JL Murtaugh (curator, Rupert, Vilnius), Anna Maria Strauß (director, Goethe-Institut Vilnius), and Paulina Seyfried (strategic consultant, Academy of the Arts of the World, Cologne, until October 2024).
-The project coordinators are Aistė Frismantaitė (Rupert) and Jurgita Mikutytė (Goethe-Institut Vilnius).
+The project coordinator is Aistė Frismantaitė (Rupert).
 Communications are managed by Aistė Marija Stankevičutė (Rupert) and Janna Dittmeyer (head of communications, Academy of the Arts of the World).
 Additional administrative leadership is provided by Viktorija Šiaulytė (director, Rupert) and Monika Kerkmann (managing director, Academy of the Arts of the World).
 The Mutual Empathies identity is by artist and designer Marijn Degenaar (Rupert).